Module 03 - Flow Control

 Click to run the above code in the Ghost Guides companion ghost.

-The above function will first output red, then either green or yellow when called again, then blue when called a third time.
-Then, it will restart from the top and output red the next time it is called, etc.
+when called a third time.
+Then, it will restart from the top and output red

 void is a modifier that makes the function not return anything.
 The code inside will still execute, but nothing will be returned or displayed.